firebase/genkit/docs/rag.md

 ## Chunking

-Genkit does not provide built-in chunking libraries, however there are open source libraries available that are compatible with Genkit.
+Genkit does not provide built-in chunking libraries; however, there are open source libraries available that are compatible with Genkit.

 ```js